15. System

 ▣ PHASE 02 — KINETIC ACTUATION & ORIGAMI INTEGRATION

-• Fold polymer-coated paper to create the kinetic origami panel.
+• Create the kinetic origami panel.

 • Design and 3D print the mechanism for the MG995 servo.